 It is mainly found along rivers, however can also appear in gardens, whether planted or not.
 Due to the location along the water, often chemical control process requires professional contractors to undertake and it may take a few seasons to eradicate using this method.

-In 2017, the Telegraph reported on the issue of the spreading of this weed, moving away from water to verges and hedgerow where the speed on spreading will only increase, helped by walkers & as the seed can travel on humans to new locations.
+The Telegraph reported on the issue of the spreading of this weed, moving away from water to verges and hedgerow where the speed on spreading will only increase, helped by walkers & as the seed can travel on humans to new locations.
 It is a widespread problem throughout Great Britain which urgently needs to be tackled to avoid reducing the pollination of native plants further.

 A recommended method of getting rid of this plant is to rip it out, including the shallow roots, and burn all of the waste, including the seeds & which can germinate even once the plant has been killed.
 This can still take a couple of years to completely wipe out the weed, but by getting rid of the seeds along with the plant waste in an incinerator you are reducing the spreading and containing the problem.